DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 documented the transition.
-Participants were given the choice to maintain internet access by paying for their own plans under a government-subsidized program, the National Broadband Network (NBN) Interim Satellite Solution (ISS).
+Participants were given the choice to maintain internet access by paying for their own plans under a government-subsidized program, the National Broadband Network (NBN) Interim Satellite Service (ISS).
 We continued to visit the communities in 2014 in order to understand how the households were faring with their own internet services.
-That final stage of the research, where households decided whether to transition to the NBN and to maintain their own services, was revealing, providing important insights into how the government’s solution to providing internet to remote areas was failing this particular group (see part III).
+That final stage of the research, where households decided whether to transition to the NBN and to maintain their own services, was revealing, providing important insights into how the government’s solution to providing internet to remote areas was failing this particular group (see Part III).

 Much of our time during our research visits was spent traipsing from house to house, checking up on the computers, providing people with